magda-io/magda-region-mappings/README.md

 - under `regionSources` section, you can specify one or more region files.
 The keys (e.g. `COUNTRY`, `OFFSHORE_TERRITORIES` and  `SA4` etc) are used as the `regionType` of the regions imported into search index by indexer module.
 - For the each of the file entry, the following config fields are available:
   - `url`: the url of region file.
 Only support http/https URLs.
-  - `idField`: Which field of the `properties` object of the region in geojson file should be used as the `id` of the imported region.
+  - `idField`: Which field of the `properties` object of the region in the region file should be used as the `id` of the imported region.
-  - `nameField`: Which field of the `properties` object of the region in geojson file should be used as the `name` of the imported region.
+  - `nameField`: Which field of the `properties` object of the region in the region file should be used as the `name` of the imported region.
   - `shortNameField`: (optional) which field of the `properties` object should be used as region `shortName`.
   - `includeIdInName`: (optional, default to `false`) When `true`, region name will be stored as string in format of `name-id`.
   - `disabled`: (optional, default to `false`) When `true`, the config entry will be ignore.